marlinspike/BlobCopyBetweenStorageAccount/README.md

-﻿## Copy Blobs using a Service Bus Queue Mediator These Azure Functions copy files between storage accounts using a Service Bus queue as a mediator
+﻿## Copy Blobs using a Service Bus Queue Mediator These Azure Functions copy files between storage accounts using a Service Bus queue as a mediator.
+Some traceability and features are included:
+* Tracking correlationID from submission of the JSON Request to CosmosDB to finally the Blob's metadata in the copied Storage Account
+* Tracking the Source of the reuquest in CosmosDB as well as Blob Metadata
+* Cosmos DB is configured to partition by CustomerID, allowing efficient queries by customer

 ### Resources required
 You can use the Azure CLI script (resources.azcli) in the *IaC* folder to deploy these resources via Azure CLI